artist l photojournalist l filmmaker

 After an award-winning career at five newspapers, including staff positions with the Virginian-Pilot and the Seattle Post-Intelligencer, Robin embarked on a freelance career that has taken her on assignments around the world.
 Along the way, she has photographed everyone from prom queens to actual kings, street people to presidents; personalities from Jennifer Aniston to Oprah Winfrey.

-Since 2007, she has been commissioned to create artwork for architectural installations. commercial buildings and private residences.
-She has taken her photographic images in imaginative new directions, including multi-media projects, video art, wall coverings and even designer-quality, hand woven rugs created in Nepal from her images.
+Since 2007, she has been commissioned to create artwork for commercial buildings and private residences including multi media such as: video art, wallpaper/wall coverings and even high quality hand woven rugs that are made in Nepal, created from her images.
 She has also expanded the boundaries of traditional photography, combining her images and video with vintage found objects to create critically acclaimed and highly sought art pieces.

 What pictures do best is capture a moment in time.
 Robin’s work illuminates the life within that moment.
 She compels you to take a second look, a new view of the world around us.